 \begin{proof} Consider the following algorithm (by $0^k$ we denote $0, \ldots, 0$ with $k$ occurrences of $0$).

 Let $W$ be the maximal social welfare that is achievable; then, at any step of the algorithm, the number of vectors in $L$ cannot exceed $(W+1)^n$.
 Hence the algorithm runs in $O(W^n\cdot n \cdot m)$.
-Now, $W \leq \sum_{i,j} u_i(o_j)$, and since $n$ is constant, the algorithms runs in pseudopolynomial time.
+Now, $W \leq \sum_{i,j} u_i(o_j)$, and since $n$ is constant, the algorithms runs in pseudo-polynomial-time.

 We can prove by induction on $k$ that a vector of utilities $l = (v_1, \ldots, v_n)$ can be achieved by assigning objects $o_1, \ldots, o_k$ to the agents if and only if $l$ belongs to $L$ after objects $o_1, \ldots, o_{k}$ have been considered.
 This is obviously true at the start of the algorithm, when no object at all has been considered.
 Now, suppose the induction assumption is true for $k$.
-If $l$ belongs to $L$ after iteration $k$, then $l'$ belongs to $L$ after iteration $k+1$ iff $l'$ is obtained from $l$ by adding $u_i(o_k)$ to the utility of some agent $i$, that is, if $l = (v_1, \ldots, v_n)$ can be achieved by assigning objects $o_1, \ldots, o_{k+1}$. \end{proof}
+If $l$ belongs to $L$ after iteration $k$, then $l'$ belongs to $L$ after iteration $k+1$ if $l'$ is obtained from $l$ by adding $u_i(o_k)$ to the utility of some agent $i$, that is, if $l = (v_1, \ldots, v_n)$ can be achieved by assigning objects $o_1, \ldots, o_{k+1}$. \end{proof}

 \begin{theorem} If there is a constant number of agents, then there exists a pseudo-polynomial-time algorithm to compute a Pareto optimal and individually rational assignment. \end{theorem}